b4n4n377/docs/2-4-john-h-simple-attenuator.md

 At this point, I would like to document how I came across the [**reactive attenuator design from JohnH on the Marshall Forum**](https://marshallforum.com/threads/simple-attenuators-design-and-testing.98285/).
 All needed information can be found in the forum thread.
 Here, I aim to condense the now as of December 2024 >220 thread pages for my own reference, preparing and documenting the parts ordering and assembly process.

 ## Design overview
+A summarized overview of the design, which is shown in the following graphic, can be found directly on the first page of the Marshall Forum thread.
 <div style="text-align: center;">
     <img src="https://raw.githubusercontent.com/b4n4n377/docs/main/img/M2_221024.gif" alt="Beschreibung des Bildes" style="border: 2px solid white; padding: 5px;">
     <p><em>(Source: https://marshallforum.com/threads/simple-attenuators-design-and-testing.98285/)</em></p>